Have you always wanted a few chickens of your own ?

-Painted a pretty barn red with a cedar shingle hinged roof and black barn hinges, the coop is attractive as well as functional.
+Painted a pretty barn red, teal, or the color of your choice with a cedar shingle hinged roof and black barn hinges, the coop is attractive as well as functional.
 The vinyl linoleum floor inside is ready to be covered with shavings/straw and along with the hinged coop roof makes cleaning a breeze.
 With metal mesh air vents and three nesting boxes also with a hinged roof, the coop will make a comfortable and safe home for your chickens winter and summer.

 Original plans, designed by me in the spring of 2009.

 You might also enjoy these Gingerbread Duck House Plans: https://www.etsy.com/listing/117438047/duck-haus-gingerbread-style-coop-plans

 Thank you for visiting our shop!
 Please come join us on Facebook and also our Blog Fresh Eggs Daily for everything rural and hobby farm-related.